Near Saltville in Smyth County, Virginia — The American South (Mid-Atlantic)

 Early people were also attracted to the valley.
 Excavations nearby have discovered PaleoIndian fluted projectile points.
 Other finds suggest that humans were in the valley beginning 10,500 to 9000 years ago.
 The Indians must have found the valley abundant with food, including the animals drinking from the lake and feeding in the marshes.

 European colonization of the Americas brought the English, who first surveyed the area in 1753.
 In the 1840s the remaining lake was drained, and the valley became the marshy area you now see.
 The salt industry flourished after settlement, and later came the Civil War and industrialization.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Saltville (approx. 0.8 miles away); Battle at Cedar Branch (approx. 1.3 miles away); Sulphur Springs Church and Campground (approx. 5.7 miles away); Fort Kilmachronan (approx. 6.1 miles away); Chilhowie (approx. 6.4 miles away); Town House (approx. 6.4 miles away); Farthest West, 1750 (approx. 6.4 miles away); a different marker also named Chilhowie (approx. 6.6 miles away).
+Saltville (approx. 0.8 miles away); U.S. General Stoneman's Raid (approx. 1.2 miles away); Saltville Defenses (approx. 1.2 miles away); Battle at Cedar Branch (approx. 1.3 miles away); Sulphur Springs Church and Campground (approx. 5.7 miles away); Fort Kilmachronan (approx. 6.1 miles away); Chilhowie Methodist Episcopal Church (approx. 6.3 miles away); Chilhowie (approx. 6.4 miles away).
 Touch for a list and map of all markers in Saltville.